uklooney/G2RS/README.md

 # G2RS
 Use Your Guitar to Control Rocksmith

 Navigation through and play Rocksmith 2014 without every having to use your keyboard or mouse.
-Simply play the relevant notes on your guitar to control the inputs.
+Simply play the relevant notes on your guitar to control the game inputs.

 See Reddit thread for more info...